Dale and Grace

 Dale & Grace was an American singing duo consisting of Dale Houston (April 23, 1940 - September 27, 2007) and Grace Broussard (born February 5, 1939).
-They had two Billboard chart hit.
+They had two Billboard chart hits.
 The first was the No. 1 gold record "I'm Leaving It Up to You" in 1963.
 "Stop and Think It Over" reached No. 8 in 1964.
 The duo broke up in 1965, but they reunited onstage on several occasions.
 Their recordings are highly regarded examples of the Louisiana-Texas style known as "Swamp Pop".

 Biography

 Early years

 Robert Dale Houston was born to Claude and Essie (née Walters) Houston in Seminary, a small town in Covington County, Mississippi.
 He was delivered by a midwife on the family's kitchen table.
 The Houstons thereafter moved to nearby Collins, the county seat, where Claude Houston entered the Christian ministry.
 Young Dale began piano lessons in sixth grade, but family financial difficulties halted his training after three months and he was self-taught from then on, honing his skills by playing and singing in church.

 At age 18, he recorded "Lonely Man", "(Big Bad) City Police" and "Big Time Operator" on Rocko Records, which became a regional hit.
 In 1960, while he was performing in Baton Rouge, record executive Sam Montel (Sam Montalbano) caught his act in a local bar.
 Montel declared him "a pretty good writer" and signed him to compose exclusively for his label.
 Houston then wrote and recorded "Lonely Man", "Bird with a Broken Wing", and "That's What I Like About You."

 Grace Broussard, a year senior to Houston, was born in Prairieville, Louisiana located in south of Baton Rouge in 1939.
 Her brother was a renowned singer Van Broussard (who later released an album on the Bayou Boogie label), and she had been singing with him since she was sixteen.
 In 1960, she released a single "Feel So Good" (b/w "Young Girls") with him under the name Van & Grace on Montel Records.